tmanfree/DNMT/README.md

 ###Test Commands
 Commands that are being tested out before moving into permanence
-####Power_Check
-         check port power
 ####Switch_Check
-        check switch info
+Grab the state of the switch through snmp
 ####Command_Blaster
 send some non-enabled commands
 ####Error_Counter
 check the errors of an interface
 ####BadPhone
-            look for bad phones
+look for bad phones (Ieee and notconnect)